-Name of subsidiary Country of incorporation e equity he Group 2011 % Direct subsidiaries of the Company Bukit Sembawang View Pte.
+Name of subsidiary Country of incorporation Effective equity held by the Group 2013 % 2012 % Direct subsidiaries of the Company Bukit Sembawang View Pte.
 Ltd. Singapore 100 100 Bukit Sembawang Rubber Company Limited England and Wales 100 100 Indirect subsidiaries of the Company Sembawang Estates (Private) Limited Singapore 100 100 Singapore United Estates (Private) Limited Singapore 100 100 Singapore United Rubber Plantations Limited England and Wales 100 100

-KPMG LLP is the auditor of all Singapore-incorporated subsidiaries.
+KPMG LLP are the auditors of all Singapore-incorporated subsidiaries.
 A member firm of KPMG International is the auditor of the foreign incorporated subsidiaries.